 Math Placement Exam

+The exams are based on topics that you have covered in your high school courses.
 It is important that you complete this test on your own so that your advisor is provided a true understanding of your academic preparation.

-Calculus Readiness Examination:
+Calculus Readiness Exam

 - Geometry and Measurement

 - Equations and Factoring